 What Is Employee Misclassification?

-Some employers make it a practice to misclassify non-exempt employees as exempt – or employees as contractors or regular employees as “managers” – in order to avoid paying overtime.
+A common form of employment discrimination is the practice of employee misclassification.
+Some employers make it a practice to purposefully misclassify non-exempt employees as exempt in order to avoid paying overtime.
+This also includes misclassifying employees as contractors or regular employees as “managers.”

-While the distinctions can be highly technical, one easy way to understand the difference between an exempt and non-exempt employee has to do with the degree of control the employer has over the employee.
+While the distinction can be highly technical, one easy way to better understand the difference between an exempt and non-exempt employee has to do with the degree of control the employer has over the employee.

-In simple terms, if your employer has the power to tell you what to wear, when to come to work or when to take breaks, you may be a non-exempt employee, and entitled to overtime pay.
+In simple terms, if your employer has the power to tell you what to wear, when to come to work or when to take breaks, you may be a non-exempt employee.
+As a non-exempt employee, you are always entitled to overtime pay if you work overtime hours as opposed to an independent contractor, whose relationship with the employer is more of a partnership than a boss-employee relationship.

-There is not a simple answer.
-There are very specific guidelines governing who is or is not exempt.
-These guidelines differ substantially depending on the category into which your job function falls.
+There are very specific guidelines governing who is and who is not exempt.
+These guidelines differ substantially depending on the category in which your job function falls.
 The validity of your employee misclassification claim may depend on the interpretation of these guidelines.

-At Perkins & Associates, we are committed to telling our clients the truth.
-Our goal is to offer you the information and advice you need in order to make an educated decision.
-Once you are in possession of the facts, if you decide to hire us to pursue a wage and hour claim based on employee misclassification, your attorney will apply a thorough understanding of the law and substantial experience to your case.
+At Perkins Asbill, we are committed to honest and quality representation.
+Our goal is to offer you the most accurate information possible and the pertinent legal advice you will need in order to make an educated decision about how you would like to proceed.
+When you choose to work with us to pursue a wage and hour claim based on employee misclassification, your attorney will apply a thorough understanding of the law and substantial experience to achieve your desired outcome.